1j01/mopaint/README.md

 # Mopaint

 Mopaint is a testing ground for ideas about image editors and editors in general.
+It's an exploration of the combination of the visual arts and programming,
+where the document model is a program, rather than, say, a collection of layers with raster image data.
+It's a fairly open-ended project with some lofty aspirations.

 As an application,
 I want it to be a